Trending topics:

 © Michael Regan/Getty ImagesThe Premier League trophy after the match between Manchester City and West Ham United in 2024.

-The 2025-26 Premier League title race between Arsenal and Manchester City is about far more than silverware.
-With the season nearing its conclusion, the club that finishes first is expected to receive one of the biggest financial rewards.
+The 2025-26 Premier League title race between Arsenal and Manchester City was about far more than silverware.
+With the season coming to an end, Arsenal secured first place in the standings on Matchday 37 after a tightly contested campaign.

 The Premier League’s financial structure means every position in the standings carries enormous value, but finishing first delivers the biggest payout.
 Last season, Liverpool reportedly earned around £174.9 million for winning the title.